-Potential Project Effect Indicator Change in the abundance of plant species of interest Abundance of: Plant species at risk (federally or provincially listed) Traditional use plant species Invasive plant species (provincially or regionally listed) Change in the abundance of ecological communities of interest Areal extent of: Ecological communities at risk (provincially listed) Old forest Change in wetland functions Areal extent of wetland ecosystems Characteristics of wetland functions (hydrological, biogeochemical, and habitat) Change in native vegetation health and diversity due to air emissions Areal extent of sensitive vegetation communities 1 where: Critical loads for SO 2 and NO 2 are exceeded Critical loads for nitrogen deposition are exceeded Critical loads for acid deposition are exceeded
+Potential Project Effect Indicator Change in the abundance of plant species of interest Abundance of: • Plant species at risk (federally or provincially listed) Traditional use plant species Invasive plant species (provincially or regionally listed) Change in abundance or condition of ecological communities of interest Areal extent (ha) of direct loss and/or potential indirect effects to condition within 120 m of: • Ecological communities at risk (provincially listed) by structural stage • Old forest Change in wetland functions Areal extent (ha) of wetland ecosystems by structural stage Characteristics of wetland functions (hydrological, biogeochemical, and habitat) Change in native vegetation health and diversity due to air emissions Areal extent (ha) of sensitive vegetation communities where: • Critical levels for SO 2 and NO 2 are exceeded • Critical thresholds for eutrophication are exceeded • Critical thresholds for soil acidification are exceeded

 The Application will identify and justify the spatial and temporal boundaries for the vegetation assessment.
-Anticipated spatial boundaries are presented in Table 6.2-1 and Table 6.2-2 (Figure 6.2-3).
+Anticipated spatial boundaries are presented in Table 6.2.1 and Table 6.2.2 (Figure 6.2.4).
 Project-specific effects on vegetation resources will be assessed within the LAA while cumulative effects of regional and reasonably foreseeable future projects will be assessed within the RAA.
 The Application will also define any administrative or technical boundaries that may constrain the assessment of potential project effects.